Safe Grain Storage

 - Ventilate when the ambient conditions are fresh and humid, in order to avoid weight losses due to the associated drying.

 - Try to have the cereal temperature below ambient temperature.
 The ambient relative humidity should be around, or slightly above, the interstitial air humidity of the stored cereal (~ 65%).

-- When drying your cereal is your goal, ventilate if the environment is warm and dry, since in these conditions the process is more efficient.
+- When intending to dry your cereal, ventilate when the environment is warm and dry, since the process is more efficient under these conditions.
 It is recommended that the ambient temperature is higher than 10 ºC and the relative humidity lower than 65%.

 The CTC + software developed by GESCASER allows three types of ventilation control: